sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/250 - preprocessors/150 - split-lines.md

 hidden: false
 ---

 Use this preprocessor to split lines.
-This preprocessor is most useful for typewriter-style docs where whitespaces are used for formatting.
+This preprocessor is most useful for typewriter-style documents where whitespaces are used for formatting.

 Parameters